giaviolini/giaviolini/README.md

 ## Hi there 👋

 My Name is Gia Violini.
-I am a second-year Computer Science and Design Student at Northeastern University.
+I am a second-year Computer Science and Design student at Northeastern University with an interest in Experience and Human-centered design.

+📫 How to reach me: email! (violini.g@northeastern.edu) 😄 Pronouns: She/Her

+Currently I'm Learning....
+- Experience Design Principals
+- WordPress
+- HTML, CSS, Python

+Currently I'm working....
+- creating my Portfolio in Print and a web version in WordPress
+- an Experience Design project for better Park Signage
+- Designing for No Limits Dance Crew
+- Research for the Designing for Aging Gamers (DAGs) Lab at Northeastern University

 <!--
 **giaviolini/giaviolini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.